jthegedus/svelte-adapter-firebase/README.md

 **firebase.json:hosting[].public**

 - SAF1050: Required `hosting.public` field not found for hosting configuration.
 Add a `public` field to the matched hosting config in `firebase.json`.
-- SAF2051: `firebase.json:hosting.public` must be a different directory to `svelte.config.js:kit.files.assets`.
+- SAF1051: `firebase.json:hosting.public` must be a different directory to `svelte.config.js:kit.files.assets`.
+- SAF1052: Required "hosting.public" field is an empty string. "public" should be a directory name.

 **firebase.json:functions**